amspector100/knockadapt/README.md

 2. Most importantly, think about how to integrate Metro.
 Probably reach out to Wenshuo / Bates.

+### Metro Integration Ideas

+1. Definitely just vectorize/integrate metro_generic.py and some
+of its relevant helper functions.
+2. Main challenge: implementing non-symmetric proposals, e.g. the covariance-guided proposal.
+a.
+General thought: For variable j, we have target pij.
+We know (theoretically) how to sample from the proposal xjstar.
+b.
+To compute the acceptance probability, we need to know four things:
+i. pij(xjstar)
+ii. pij(xj)
+iii. q(xj|xjstar)
+iv. q(xjstar|x)
+The first two are hard, the last two are easy.
+The generic code already implements iii and iv.
+c.
+This gives a to-do:
+(a) Add in the q ratios and the covariance guided proposal (b) Vectorize for speedup :)

 ### Graphs

 1. DGP class? instead of returning like 6 things?